-This is accomplished today and will continue over the next five years by the high-quality service provided by the four branches of our office.
-The Indigent Appeals Division provides effective representation to indigent defendants, on direct appeal (including youth court matters) in an ethical, efficient and timely manner.
-The Capital Defense

-Division provides legal defense to indigent people indicted for death penalty eligible offenses in trial courts and on direct appeal.
-This division can drastically reduce the cost of death penalty litigation on counties and improve the quality of representation in death penalty cases.
+This is accomplished today and will continue to be accomplished over the next five years by the high-quality service provided by the four branches of our office.
+The Indigent Appeals Division provides effective representation to clients on direct appeal (including youth court matters) in an ethical, efficient and timely manner.
+The Capital Defense Division provides legal defense to people indicted for death penalty eligible offenses in trial courts and on direct appeal.
+This division drastically reduces the cost of death penalty litigation on counties and improves the quality of representation in death penalty cases.
 The Training Division provides training and technical assistance to all Mississippi's public defenders to significantly aid in the effective representation of indigent defendants at trial, ensuring the fair administration of justice and avoiding costly retrials due to ineffective assistance of counsel.
-The newest branch, the Parent Defense Program assists with training local parent defenders practicing in the child welfare system, supporting youth court appeals and overseeing the delivery of services in areas OSPD is supporting this practice with state funds.
+The newest branch, the Parent Defense Program assists with training local parent defenders practicing in the child welfare system, representing clients in youth court appeals and overseeing the delivery of services in counties where OSPD is supplementing local programs with state and/or grant funds.

 The success of these missions will ensure public confidence in Mississippi's judicial system.
 The timely processing of criminal cases is not only important to those accused but also to crime victims and their families.
-Protecting the rights of defendants to due process on appeal in a competent and efficient manner also promotes judicial economy and benefits the entire criminal justice system.
-During the next five years, OSPD will continue to provide effective representation for indigent clients and search for ways for court systems to operate more efficiently to further reduce the costs to our counties.
+Protecting the rights of defendants to due process on appeal in a competent and efficient manner also promotes judicial economy and benefits the entire criminal legal system.
+During the next five years, OSPD will continue to provide effective representation for clients and search for ways for court systems to operate more efficiently to further reduce the costs to our counties.
 Our objective is to continue to provide representation that consistently meets or surpasses the quality of any privately retained counsel.